ProTech-IT-Solutions/xentext-addon-registry/README.md

-# glitch-community-addon-registry
+# Xentext addon registry
-The registry for community submitted addons for glitchdotcom
+The registry for community submitted addons for xentext 2.0.0 (lsr)

 ----